Each year, AFS volunteers connect with schools that are new to hosting exchange students.

 - Know your facts!
 Create a packet of AFS Information for Schools in your initial email request that describes what an AFS exchange program is, the support that we provide to students and host families, and the differences between J-1 cultural exchange visas and F-1 international student visas.
 This is especially important for schools/districts new to AFS.

 - If the school says “no” to accepting an AFS exchange student, but the school policies support the acceptance of exchange students, consider asking the host family to contact the school decision maker.
 Host families are often the key to turning a “no” answer to a “yes” answer, especially if the family is fully screened and hooked on a student.
-The family's status as residents and tax payers is important; having an exchange student is no different from having a child of their own attending the school.
+The family's status as residents and taxpayers is important; having an exchange student is no different from having a child of their own attending the school.

 - If you get an initial “no” answer, it is okay to ask why they have said "no." Sometimes getting to the root of the issue can help to overcome it for the current school year or future school years.
 For example, the school may not be familiar with the high level of support that AFS provides or the high level of screening that both students and host families undergo.

 - If you ultimately get a “no” answer for the current year, continue conversations with the individuals that you have spoken to regarding your placement acceptance requests.
-Building relationships with schools can take time, and this is a perfect opportunity to share lesson plans, resources for educators, and study abroad scholarships for their students with their school community.
+Building relationships with schools can take time, and this is a perfect opportunity to share classroom activities, resources for educators, and study abroad scholarships for their students with their school community.
 Once a relationship has been established, the school may consider future acceptance requests.

 You may also want to review the article on Building Relationships with High Schools.